Storm Bert: Impacts

 In Ireland, over 34,000 without power.
 The weather has also brought significant disruption, with several flights disrupted at Newcastle and Dublin airports and extreme flooding in Donegal.
 Elsewhere, Ferry operator DFDS has cancelled services on some routes until Monday with sailings from Newhaven to Dieppe and Dover to Calais being severely affected.

 As a result of the storm there have been five recorded fatalities.
 A 34-year-old man died after his car "spun off the road" in icy conditions and struck a wall in Shipley, West Yorkshire just before 1 am.
 Hours later in a separate incident, a second man aged in his 60s was killed when a tree fell onto his vehicle in Hampshire shortly after 7.45 am.
 In North Wales, the body of a 75-year-old man was recovered from the floods in the Conwy Valley.
 Five adults and five children have been rescued after a landslide in North Wales.
 Lancashire Police confirmed a man in his 80s died on Sunday after his car entered a body of water in Colne on Sunday.
 In Northamptonshire, a man in his forties died in a crash on the A45 near Flore which police have described as an "unexplained death".
 All 10 people were rescued from the house in Llanarmon Dyffryn Ceiriog, near Llangollen.

+In London, at Heathrow Airport, Storm Bert blew crosswinds over 40 knots, forcing pilots to perform more difficult landings such as a sideslip manoeuvre before touchdown.
+Multiple flights were forced to perform a go-around and fly the missed approach path, there were long delays (including some over 3 hours) and disruption across Heathrow in general.